NFDI4BIOIMAGE/Cologne-Hackathon-2023/Installation/ARC/README.md

 `arc --version`

 ## ARCitect
-ARCitect is not yet recommended but a good starting point to familiarize with the ARC.
+ARCitect is not yet recommended (at the time point of the hackathon) but a good starting point to familiarize with the ARC.

 Repository: https://github.com/nfdi4plants/ARCitect
 Knowledge Base: https://nfdi4plants.org/nfdi4plants.knowledgebase/docs/ARCitect-Manual/index.html